Johannes Schreiter

 Johannes Schreiter (born 8 March 1930) is a German graphic artist, printmaker, designer of stained glass, theoretician and cultural critic.
-Born in Buchholz in 1930, Schreiter studied in Munster, Mainz, and Berlin, before receiving a scholarship from Friedrich-Ebert-Stiftung in 1958.
-His invention of the Brandcollage in 1959 first brought him to broader cultural attention, and in 1963 he became professor of Painting and Graphic Art at the Frankfurt/Main School of Decorative Arts, and later Rector of the same.
-He was awarded the Bundesverdienstkreuze (National Cross of Merit), the highest civilian honour granted by West Germany, in 1979.
+Born in Buchholz in 1930, Schreiter studied in Münster, Mainz, and Berlin, before receiving a scholarship from Friedrich-Ebert-Stiftung in 1958.
+His invention of the Brandcollage in 1959 first brought him to broader cultural attention, and in 1963 he became professor of Painting and Graphic Art at the Frankfurt/Main School of Decorative Arts, and in 1971 Rector of the same.
+He was awarded the Bundesverdienstkreuz (National Cross of Merit), the highest civilian honour granted by West Germany, in 1979.

+Schreiter demonstrated a keen interest in stained glass early on during his studies in Meinz, where he graduated in 1955 with a graduation paper titled “Die Wiederentdeckung der Glasmalerei im 20.
+Jahrhundert und ihre formalen und geistigen Voraussetzungen" ("The rediscovery of stained glass in the 20th century and its formal and intellectual prerequisites").
 Part of the influential Post-War German school of stained glass, Schreiter's work is characterised by the exploitation of lead as a graphic rather than solely structural element; the use of translucent, unpainted glass; and by a highly-developed and personal language of symbols.
 Regarded as occupying a position of pre-eminence in the stained glass of the 20th century, works by Schreiter can be found in historical and contemporary buildings, museums, and public and private art collections worldwide.
+For example, in the Church St. Margareta in Bürgstadt, in the Church of St. Johannes in Kitzingen, and in the Church of St. Mary in Dortmund.